A-Growing (He's Young But He's Daily A-Growing) [Laws O35]

 There was one later case in which the wife had not had a previous husband: Mary Tudor, at 37, married the future Philip II of Spain in 1554 (Ashley, pp. 638-640).
 Although he was about ten years younger than she was (Prescott, p.
 397), he was already a widower (and would end up marrying four times; Smith, p.
 163).
 But although she loved him desperately (quite literally), the feeling was not returned; Prescott, p.
 397, says he spent the first year after their marriage in a "ceaseless and apparently convincing simulation of love."
 After that year of play-acting, he quit trying, although he continued to take advantage of her love.
 In any case, although Mary at one time convinced herself she was pregnant, she had no children.

-He may have had a point, since the marriage seems to have been Somerset's idea; Magnuson, p.
-378n., thinks Arabella accepted his proposal because she was middle-aged and running short of prospects.
+He may have had a point, since the marriage seems to have been Somerset's idea (Armitage, p.
+211); Magnuson, p.
+378n., thinks Arbella accepted his proposal because she was middle-aged and running short of prospects.
+She had also survived a bout of smallpox (Armitage, p.
+199); perhaps it had affected her looks.
 I wonder if it might not have been some sort of psychological side-effect of all the time she spent with her captive cousin, Mary Queen of Scots (Magnuson, pp. 377-278).
+To be fair, Armitage, p.
+211, says that they were both serious and studious; intellectually, they had much in common.
+(It occurs to me that perhaps Seymour was autistic or something like that, so that what appealed to him about Arbella was their common interests.)
 In any case, she died in the Tower, perhaps of the effects of porphyria (Macalpine/Hunter, pp. 217-218, although given the vagueness of the data, I think her problem might have been as mundane as shingles), in 1615 (Magnusson, pp. 318n., 378n.).

 She and her husband had tried to flee together, but where she was slowed by sickness, he was nimble and managed to escape (Macalpine/Hunger, p.
 218), remaining in exile until 1616 (OxfordCompanion, p.
 878).
 He survived her by more than forty years and was eventually restored to the Dukedom of Somerset.